Camila-Ribeiro/Body-Balance_Milestone-Project/README.md

 - Product Management - this page is designed only for superusers.
 It allows them to add products.

 - Nutrition Management - this page is designed only for superusers.
-It allows them to add nutrition details to the Nutrition Plan.
+It allows them to add nutrition details to the Subscription Plan.

 - Subscription Management - this page is designed only for superusers.
-It allows them to edit the Nutrition Plan Subscription such as plan name, description, and price.
+It allows them to edit the Subscription Plan such as plan name, description, and price.

 - Register - this page has five inputs: e-mail address, e-mail address confirmation, username, password and password(again).
 It also displays two buttons:
   - "Back to Login" button where redirects the user to the Login page
   - "Sign Up" where redirects the user to a corfirmation e-mail page with a message " We have sent an e-mail to you for verification.
 Follow the link provided to finalize the signup process.
 Please contact us if you do not receive it within a few minutes."
 After user confirms the e-mail (link sent to their email address), the user can log in.

-- Log In - this page has two inputs, username or e-mail and password.
+- Login - this page has two inputs, username or e-mail and password.
 It also displays two buttons:
   - "Home" button where redirects the user to the index page
   - "Sigh In" button where redirects the user to the index page
   - Underneath those buttons there is a link "Forgot Password?" which redirects to a "Password Reset" page where the user have to type in their e-mail address and click on the "Reset My Password" button, then wait for an e-mail to arrive with instructions to reset the password.

-- Log out - this page displays a question "Are you sure you want to sign out?" and two buttons: "Cancel and Sign out".
+- Logout - this page displays a question "Are you sure you want to sign out?" and two buttons: "Cancel and Sign out".
 Both buttons redirects the user back to index page.

 - Error page - this page handles an error page in case the route wasn't found.
 There is a link to redirect the user back to index.